-The Executive Committee reserves the right to request the withdrawal of any student whose personal integrity, health, or conduct demonstrates unfitness to continue preparation for nursing.
+The executive committee reserves the right to request the withdrawal of any student whose personal integrity, health, or conduct demonstrates unfitness to continue preparation for nursing.
 The dismissal of any student is subject to the appeals process.

-Withdrawal.
-(See General Academic Regulations, All Campuses for overall policies.)
-All biological science courses must be completed with a grade of C (2.0) or better prior to entering the second year of the program.
+Withdrawal (See General Academic Regulations, All Campuses for overall policies.)
+All biological science courses must be completed with a minimum grade of C (2.0) prior to entering the second year of the program.
+Students must complete course requirements designated for a given semester before progressing to subsequent courses in the curriculum design.
 Students in the first year who have not completed the science requirements must enroll in the science courses in the semester designated in the curriculum design.
 Withdrawal from a nursing major course requires withdrawal from its corequisite.
 Withdrawal from a science course in its designated semester placement may require withdrawal from the nursing major courses as well.
-Students may anticipate that when approval to withdraw from a course is the option of the faculty, it will usually be granted, based on circumstances, only if the student has a theory grade of C (2.0) or better and a passing laboratory grade in nursing major courses.
+Students who withdraw from the nursing major in the first semester must seek readmission to the program subject to competitive admission review as an Indiana University system applicant.
+Students may anticipate that when approval to withdraw from a course is the option of the faculty, it will usually be granted, based on circumstances, only if the student has a minimum theory (didactics) grade of C (2.0) and a passing laboratory grade in nursing major courses.
 A pattern of withdrawals may influence further readmission requests.
+Withdrawal from the nursing major courses of enrollment constitutes withdrawal from the program.
+Please see the section on readmission for necessary actions to reenter the program.